chrisfrank/nlp-workshop/README.md

     ```
     python -m tokenizer -h
     ```
-    If this command doesn't produce a helpful message, let's troubleshoot.
+    If this command produces an error message, ask for help!

 ## Tokenizing